largeweb/skapp/app-legend.md

 ---

-**🎯 Summary**: Comprehensive feature planning complete.
-Ready for systematic development of agent management platform with full testing coverage and build validation.
+**🎯 Summary**: SpawnKit foundation is established with clean architecture separation.
+The skcron scheduling system is operational, and skapp is ready for systematic development of agent management features with full testing coverage and build validation.